lirsacc/react-conveyor/README.md

 #### `mutations`: `{ [key: string]: (prop: ...any[]) => Promise<any> }`

 `mutationName -> mutator`
-All mutators will be passed with the same name to the children but bound to the `Conveyor` instance so that calling it will expose the mutation name in the `inFlight` and `errors` children props as applicable.
+All mutators will be passed with the same name to the children but bound to the `Conveyor` instance so that calling it will expose the mutation name in the `inFlightMutations` and `errors` children props as applicable.
 Keys must not conflict with the `fields` prop.